(Last Updated on October 24, 2023)

 We love using timelines because they are:

 A picture really is worth a thousand words.
 Seeing the order of events and the time spans to scale on a timeline is so valuable in understanding the flow of history.
 Visualizing who lived at the same time as another person or event provides context and connections between lessons.

 You can make your history timeline as involved and detailed as you want.
 Buy a pre-made timeline, find printable images (like these, for example), or have the kids draw it all themselves.
 There are options for every homeschool and budget.
 Make a large scale timeline to fit on your wall, a folding one that stores in a binder, or small ones for reviewing key people or events – it’s totally up to you!

 Timelines work with any approach, method, or curriculum you might use for teaching history.
 It’s a supplementary tool that adds depth to any historical study.

 All you really need is a piece of paper and a pencil to make a basic timeline.
 And even a more elaborate one doesn’t have to take much of an investment in time, money, or energy.

 Unfolding a 14’ long timeline and running across the room to add people or events brings a kinesthetic element to your lessons.
 Each time your kids scan their timeline to find the right spot for their new addition, they’re getting a quick review and building their visual catalog of the people and events they’ve learned about already.

 There are a number of great options out there for pre-made timelines.
 For example, we’ve liked AIG’s Big Book of History as an informative and colorful option for younger kids.

 But it’s also super-easy to make your own blank timeline so you can add information specific to whatever you’re studying.
-Here’s how we’ve made ours which can be unfolded to view all at once or folded up and put in a binder:
+Here’s how we’ve made ours.
+The best thing is, it can be unfolded to view all at once, hung on a wall, or folded up and put in a binder!